Unfortunately, the industry is unregulated, which has led to many frauds and scam artists preying on vulnerable people in order to make a quick buck.

 If you’ve handed over sensitive information or credit card details to a potential fraudster, contact your financial provider immediately.
 You’re also encouraged to contact your local authorities and make a report so that they can warn others about current scams and potentially disrupt them.
 Be sure to tell your friends and family about your experience so that you protect them from similar scams.

 Don’t settle for a psychic reading experience that leaves you feeling cheated.
-With the right psychic advisor, you should finish a session feeling uplifted, energized, and enlightened.
+With the right psychic adviser, you should finish a session feeling uplifted, energized, and enlightened.